eclipse-keyple/keyple-website/content/community/roadmap/_index.md

 ---
 ## Current work
- - New enhancements are planned for the Calypso library
+ - Refactoring of the Calypso API to support extensions of different kind of Calypso SAM solutions (current legacy SAM-C1, coming Open-SAM, or crypto libraries for PKI).
-   - confidential secure session (REV3.2 Prime Extended based on AES)
-   - asymmetric authentication (REV3.3 Prime PKI based on ECC)
+ - Support of the Calypso secure session based on asymmetric authentication (REV3.3 Prime PKI based on ECC)

-   - REV1/REV2 product specific supports
+## Long-term study
+ - to provide a Hoplink extension (based on a high-level API on top of the Calypso Card API).
- - Looking to migrate the Java implementation in Kotlin Multiplatform in order to handle iOS & some native target for ticketing application based on a generic code compliant with Java environment.
+ - looking to migrate the Java implementation in Kotlin Multiplatform in order to handle iOS & some native target for ticketing application based on a generic code compliant with Java environment.
- - Refactoring of the Calypso API to support extensions of different kind of Calypso SAM solutions (current legacy SAM-C1, coming Open-SAM).

-## Future developments
-A Hoplink extension will be proposed (based on a high-level API on top of the Calypso API).

-## Version history
+## Evolutions log
-### Evolutions of the Keyple components after the version 2.0.0 of the SDK
+### Main improvements in Keyple after the version 2.0.0

 <table>
 <thead>
   <tr>
-    <th rowspan="2">Component</th>
-    <th rowspan="2">Version</th>
     <th colspan="2">Availability Date</th>
     <th rowspan="2">Description</th>
   </tr>